ItsSuru/python-projects/GuessingTheWord-Game/README.md

 I made this in python,

-used 'pycharm' IDE to make this.
+Used 'pycharm' IDE to make this.

 Its a simple guessing game where you have to guess the word, hints will be given if you failed to do so.
 If you guessed the perfect word you'll win.